tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/多人视频会议/多人视频会议(Android)_intl_en.md

     }
 });

-// 4.
-The participant receives the notification that another member enables the camera and starts playback trtcMeeting.setDelegate(new TRTCMeetingDelegate() {
+// 3.
+The attendee receives a notification that another attendee has turned on the camera and starts playing the attendee’s video. trtcMeeting.setDelegate(new TRTCMeetingDelegate() {
     @Override
     public void onUserVideoAvailable(String userId, boolean available) {